WEBBING RUNS AND BATTLE PT

 This type of fitness is also very important because during operations you must be able to manage stress, communicate, think clearly and shoot accurately under adverse conditions when you are extremely physically exerted.
 If you are not accustomed to carrying equipment when you train then you will not be prepared for when you are truly tested.
 So it is extremely important to develop this capacity.

 Development can take some adjusting so it is important to do this progressively over a suitable period of time.
+Incorrect execution can adversely effect your career.
 Key things to consider when building up your battle-fitness are:

 - Adhere to proven training principles.
 The principles of Progressive Overload and Specific Adaptation to Imposed Demands ('SAID') apply.
 This means that you must slowly increase your intensity (I.e. distance, load and speed), over time.
 You body needs to have enough time to adjust to these 3 variables before advancing to the next stage.
 This is especially important for weighted carries like webbing and pack-work because of the increased impact on the spine due to the up-and-down jolting movement of the webbing and/or pack.
 The postural muscles and supporting tissues and structures need time to strengthen before increasing load.
 Too much load too early can cause chronic back pain and potentially spinal damage.
 The lack of patience and the presence of ego can cause many military athletes to try to progress too quickly by going straight to the prescribed load.
 This can have long-term detrimental effects on your career and on your chances of passing Selection.